MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L03_Modify_views.md

 2. Click on the **Knowledge Admin** model-driven application and select **Play.**

-3. Click on the **Administration** area and select **Assessments**.

 4. The **Active Knowledge Assessments** view will be loaded.
 Make sure the columns you selected are there in the order you selected.
+(You may need to use the view drop-down to re-select the view and cause it to refresh.)

 5. Click the **Select a view** dropdown next to the view title and choose the **Created This Month** view.

-6. Make sure the column you select are showing in the order you selected.
+6. Make sure the columns are showing in the order you selected.

-7. This view should show only the records that were created in this month.